-Keeping the group's Operational Risk profile within appetite e.g. through:

-- · Learning lessons from losses, gains and near misses - Assessing the group's risk profile via Risk & Control Self-Assessments (RCSAs) - Undertaking scenario analysis to assess the group's exposure to remote risks - Escalating adverse trends in key indicators (Key Risk and Control Indicators) - · Monitoring the status of key controls - Conducting assurance reviews - Tracking the progress of remedial actions

-Supporting the group to grow quickly but safely through the independent review and challenge of new products and significant transactions; Change the Bank initiatives; and the governance of ongoing Run the Bank change

-Optimising the group's operational risk capital requirements through control enhancements and the transfer of risk via insurance

-Meeting the expectations of key stakeholders regarding the group's management of operational risk, and consequently operational resilience i.e. the group's customers, parent and its minority shareholder as well as its regulators in different jurisdictions
+- Aims to keep the group's Operational Risk profile within appetite e.g. through: - Learning lessons from losses, gains and near misses - Assessing the group's risk profile via Risk and Control Self-Assessments (RCSAs) - Undertaking scenario analysis to assess the group's exposure to remote risks - Escalating adverse trends in key indicators (Key Risk and Control Indicators) - Monitoring the status of key controls - Conducting assurance reviews - Tracking the progress of remedial actions - Supports the group to grow quickly but safely, through independent review of new products and significant transactions, review of Change The Bank initiatives and governance of ongoing Run The Bank programmes - Optimises the group's operational risk capital requirements through control enhancements and, where applicable, the transfer of risk via insurance - Meets the expectations of key stakeholders (e.g. the group's customers, and shareholders as well as its regulators in different jurisdictions) regarding the group's management of operational risk and operational resilience